How the next WTO chief will be chosen and the task ahead

 The incoming chief would be expected to appoint four new deputies, present budget proposals, and chair the trade negotiations committee which oversees multilateral accords such as on fishing subsidies.

-The director-general can also intervene in trade disputes, in very rare cases offering mediation, more often by appointing people to adjudicate panels when parties cannot agree.
+The director-general can also intervene in trade disputes, in very rare cases offering mediation, more often by appointing people to adjudicating panels when parties cannot agree.